SevInf/stargazing-time/README.md

 The time interval considered good if:

 1. It is night (doh!)
-2. Cloudiness is less then 30%
+2. Cloudiness is less than 30%

 ## License